markabrennan/fl_nal_pipeline/README.md

 The following functions, while re-useable, also bake in certain assumptions about the data into code logic.
 Such assumptions could possibly be factored out, for example:
 - get_remote_filenames:  this function embeds certain regex patterns used to match files of interest.
 This should be factored out.
-- convert_filename_to_ftp:  this again uses a regex pattern to convert the readable filename on the FTP site into a canonical FTP directory listing - but this is likely too brittle!_
+- convert_filename_to_ftp:  this again uses a regex pattern to convert the readable filename on the FTP site into a canonical FTP directory listing - but this is likely too brittle!
 - extract_and_process: this is the main ETL workhorse.
 While the list of fields is configurable, and may be extended, the function still hard-codes certain logic for certain fields.
-There is also an implicit dependence on ordering in the dictionary records, which corresponds to ordering in the CSV, which in turn corresponded to the target DB table layout.
+There is also an implicit dependence on ordering in the dictionary records, which corresponds to ordering in the CSV, which in turn corresponds to the target DB table layout.
 Thus, there is implicit coupling between the DB and the code, which is bad!
 This should be factored out.
 Additionally, the file processing could be moved out altogether, and wrapped in a generator, so that field processing can be done on-demand.
 As it is, the function assumes that the entire contents of the extracted zip file should be ingested (which is likely true, but may not always be the case).
 - clean_fields:  this function does minimal cleaning, based on bad DB loads with a stray ‘\’ character.
 It also strips out whitespace from the left and right sides of a field.
-Other cleaning will likely need to be added, but it can be packaged in this single function._
+Other cleaning will likely need to be added, but it can be packaged in this single function.
-- store_file_recs_json: before storing to CSV for the bulk copy, I thought it would be useful to store the ETL data in JSON form, which is prettier, but this function is ultimately not used in the script._
+- store_file_recs_json: before storing to CSV for the bulk copy, I thought it would be useful to store the ETL data in JSON form, which is prettier, but this function is ultimately not used in the script.

 ### Configuration
 A JSON config file externalizes some important configuration information, such as: